Network · Ports

 SSH

-Remote administration should usually be limited to trusted IPs or VPN access.
+Remote admin should usually be limited to trusted IPs or VPN access.

 3306